 You are here

-Dr. Rice is an Associate Professor of Pediatrics in the University of Arizona Department of Pediatrics.
+Dr. Rice is a Professor of Pediatrics in the University of Arizona Department of Pediatrics.
 She holds a bachelor’s degree from Stanford University, a doctoral degree in Medicine from the University of Arizona, and a master’s degree in health evaluation sciences from the University of Virginia.She received residency and chief residency training in pediatrics at the University of Arizona where she received multiple teaching awards.

 She worked for several years as a general pediatrician on the Arizona-Mexico border as part of the National Health Service Corp.
 During this time she developed a particular interest in children with special needs and policy issues related to their care.
 She then took a position on the faculty at the University of Arizona Department of Pediatrics working as a primary care provider for children with special health care needs and serving as a medical director for the Children’s Rehabilitation Services.